visciang/mbs/README.md

 This is true unless you are working on a toolchain that a lot of components use.

 In this context, we can build a tool that can stay simple because it doesn't have to deal with monsters, monorepository hosting thousands on components.
 When you really need this level of complexity other horizontaly scalable solutions are needed, at the price of infrastructure and tools complexity.

-TODO would be nice a graph to show the distribution in terms of number of components per project, from 1 (micro-service) to project oriented monorepo (100 components) to the big monsters..

 ### Motivation